michielvha/vitepress/docs/blog/aws/crossplane-with-eks-pod-identity.md

           name: provider-aws-s3
     ````

-3. Then we create the aws s3 `Provider` & `ProviderConfig` for the provider, which will specify the service account name to use.
+3. Then we create the aws s3 `Provider` & `ProviderConfig` for the provider, which will reference the `DeploymentRuntimeConfig`.

     ````yaml
     apiVersion: pkg.crossplane.io/v1